Claudius: Early life

 Claudius was born on 1 August 10 BC at Lugdunum (modern Lyon, France).
 He had two older siblings, Germanicus and Livilla.
 His mother, Antonia Minor, may have had two other children who died young.
 Claudius's maternal grandparents were Mark Antony and Octavia Minor, Augustus's sister, and he was therefore the great-great-grandnephew of Gaius Julius Caesar.
 His paternal grandparents were Livia, Augustus's third wife, and Tiberius Claudius Nero.
-During his reign, Claudius revived the rumor that his father Nero Claudius Drusus was actually the illegitimate son of Augustus, to give the appearance that Augustus was Claudius's paternal grandfather.
+During his reign, Claudius revived the rumour that his father Nero Claudius Drusus was actually the illegitimate son of Augustus, to give the appearance that Augustus was Claudius's paternal grandfather.

 In 9 BC, Claudius's father Drusus died on campaign in Germania from a fall from a horse.
 Claudius was then raised by his mother, who never remarried.
 When his disability became evident, the relationship with his family turned sour.
 Antonia referred to him as a monster, and used him as a standard for stupidity.
 She seems to have passed her son off to his grandmother Livia for a number of years.

 Livia was a little kinder, but nevertheless sent Claudius short, angry letters of reproof.
-He was put under the care of a "former mule-driver" to keep him disciplined, under the logic that his condition was due to laziness and a lack of willpower.
+He was put under the care of a former mule-driver to keep him disciplined, under the logic that his condition was due to laziness and a lack of willpower.
 However, by the time he reached his teenage years, his symptoms apparently waned and his family began to take some notice of his scholarly interests.
 In AD 7, Livy was hired to tutor Claudius in history, with the assistance of Sulpicius Flavus.
 He spent a lot of his time with the latter, as well as the philosopher Athenodorus.
 Augustus, according to a letter, was surprised at the clarity of Claudius's oratory.